 A septal perforation can be diagnosed on routine nasal exam or nasal endoscopy.
 More importantly however is determining the cause of the septal perforation.
 The etiology of a septal perforation is paramount in effective treatment planning by Dr. Hamilton.
 We must know the cause of the septal perforation to prevent further recurrence after treatment.
 This is especially true for patients with undiagnosed autoimmune disorders such Wegerner’s granulomatosis which causes systemic effects outside the nose and needs to be treated concomitantly or patients with behavioral habits (i.e. compulsive nose picking) that will need to be addressed before septal perforation treatment.

-Unfortunaltey, for many patients presenting to the doctor are initially unaware that they have a septal perforation, and may simple have sought evaluation by their primary care physician or local ENT (Ear, Nose, & Throat doctor) for a more benign condition such as a recurrent nosebleed, sinus congestion or nasal pain, only to be told that they have a septal perforation, which is often a shock.
+Unfortunately, many patients presenting to the doctor are initially unaware that they have a septal perforation.
+These patients may simply have sought evaluation by their primary care physician or local ENT (Ear, Nose, & Throat doctor) for a more benign condition such as a recurrent nosebleed, sinus congestion, or nasal pain, only to be told that they have a septal perforation, which is often a shock.
 Other patients have self-diagnosed themselves as septal perforation patients and may have chronic habits that have caused the perforation (i.e. nose picking).
 More shocking than the diagnosis is that many patients are falsely told that there is nothing that can be done outside of ointments and a septal button.
 Most patients amount these treatments to doing nothing.
 Patients seek out Dr. Hamilton for more treatment options.

 Diagnosis begins with a routine history and physical examination.